Bakarseck/my_games/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;<strong>Rules</strong> :
 * To play, you must give The position that you want to play you sign.
 * You can't play in a position that already played by another player
-* You Win if you have you sign aligned three times.
+* You Win if you have your sign aligned three times.

+Good luck playing TicTacToe!

 #### Usage
 ```go